 ‘What we spent a lot of time talking to our principals about was not the technology.
 We spent a lot of time talking to them about the leadership that is required for second order change,’ Dance said.
 ‘When you do a second order change, we can’t go back to business as usual.
 This is really letting our guards down creating this culture of innovation and risk-taking and that is what professional development looked like from a leadership perspective,’ he said at a 2016 talk he gave in Boston for the Learning Counsel.”

-Perjury charges against Dance were linked to a litany of outside “leadership” consulting jobs he failed to report on his financial disclosure statements, totaling at least $147,000.
+Perjury charges against Dance were linked to outside “leadership” consulting jobs he failed to report on his financial disclosure statements, totaling at least $147,000.
 Here is a litany of those moonlighting gigs in another in-depth article by Ann Costantino.

 “Second order change” seems an Orwellian catch phrase or calling card for Sovietika-style propaganda.
 As Imbriale noted in a slide presentation in 2013, before the laptop program known as STAT even began, according to the story: “Once begun, it is impossible to return to what you were doing before.”